 Of course, there are many more cloud services, and the number is still growing.
 Cloud computing is interesting in the sense that it can be accessed anywhere as long as you have an Internet connection – With any supported device.
 But of course, the disadvantage is that you will need an Internet connection to access the cloud services.

 Finally, the Internet is not the safest place… Apart from computer viruses, there are all kinds of malware, trojan, worms, and even phishing – Fake websites that look like actual ones to fool people into entering their email and password.
-I will leave a link to a Cisco article below if you are interested to read on these threats.
+I will leave a link to a Cisco article below if you are interested to read about these threats.

 That’s all for this tutorial, and here is a small section on some extras and links that may be useful to you.